The Excel Gammaln.Precise function returns the natural logarithm of the Gamma Function, Γ(n).

 This gives the result 2.453736571.

-Further examples of the Excel Gammaln.Precise function are provided on the Microsoft Office website.
+Further details and examples of the Excel Gammaln.Precise function are provided on the Microsoft Office website.

 If you get an error from the Excel Gammaln.Precise function this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied value of x is ≤ 0.|

 |#VALUE!||-||Occurs if the supplied value of x is non-numeric.|